bobbybaxter/bobbybaxter.github.io/README.md

 ## Known Issues
 - Hover animation on project items still shows image on right side, in part based on `.img-fluid`'s `max-width: initial`
+- Scrolling to the right shows the blue background

 ## Working Notes
 - 03/11/19 - Played around with my styling, based on the [Stylish Portfolio](https://startbootstrap.com/previews/stylish-portfolio/) Bootstrap template as a stretch goal from the base assignment.